Playground: Safety

-Safety, in the context of playgrounds, is generally understood as the prevention of injuries.
-Risk aversion and fear of lawsuits on the part of the adults who design playgrounds prioritizes injury prevention above other factors, such as cost or developmental benefit to the users.
-It is important that children gradually develop the skill of risk assessment, and a completely safe environment does not allow that.
+Safety in the context of playgrounds is generally understood as preventing injuries.
+Risk aversion and fear of lawsuits on the part of the adults who design playgrounds prioritize injury prevention over other factors, such as cost or developmental benefits to users.
+It is essential that children gradually develop the skill of risk assessment, and a completely safe environment does not allow that.

-Sometimes the safety of playgrounds is disputed in school or among regulators.
-Over at least the last twenty years, the kinds of equipment to be found in playgrounds has changed, often towards safer equipment built with plastic.
+Sometimes the safety of playgrounds is disputed in schools or among regulators.
+Over at least the last twenty years, the kinds of equipment found in playgrounds have changed, often towards safer equipment made of plastic.
 For example, an older jungle gym might be constructed entirely from steel bars, while newer ones tend to have a minimal steel framework while providing a web of nylon ropes for children to climb on.
-Playgrounds with equipment that children may fall off often use rubber mulch on the ground to help cushion the impact.
+Playgrounds with equipment that may cause children to fall often use rubber mulch on the ground to help cushion the impact.

 Playgrounds are also made differently for different age groups.
-Often schools have a playground that is taller and more advanced for older schoolchildren and a lower playground with less risk of falling for younger children.
+Often, schools have a taller, more advanced playground for older schoolchildren and a lower playground with a lower risk of falling for younger children.

 Safety discussions do not normally include an evaluation of the unintended consequences of injury prevention, such as older children who do not exercise at the playground because the playground is too boring.

 Safety efforts sometimes paradoxically increase the likelihood and severity of injuries because of how people choose to use playground equipment.
-For example, older children may choose to climb on the outside of a "safe" but boring play structure, rather than using it the way the designers intended.
-Similarly, rather than letting young children play on playground slides by themselves, some injury-averse parents seat the children on the adult's lap and go down the slide together.
+For example, older children may choose to climb on the outside of a "safe" but boring play structure rather than using it as the designers intended.
+Similarly, rather than letting young children play on playground slides by themselves, some injury-averse parents seat the children on their laps and go down the slide together.
 This seems safer at first glance, but if the child's shoe catches on the edge of the slide, this arrangement frequently results in the child's leg being broken.
-If the child had been permitted to use the slide independently, then this injury would not happen, because when the shoe caught, the child would have stopped sliding rather than being propelled down the slide by the adult's weight.
+If the child had been permitted to use the slide independently, then this injury would not have happened, because when the shoe caught, the child would have stopped sliding rather than being propelled down the slide by the adult's weight.

-Also concerning the safety of playgrounds is the material in which they are built.
-Wooden playgrounds act as a more natural environment for the children to play but can cause even more minor injuries.
-Slivers are the main concern when building with wood material.
+Also, regarding playground safety, the materials used in their construction are essential.
+Wooden playgrounds offer a more natural environment for children to play, but can also cause even minor injuries.
+Slivers are the primary concern when building with wood material.
 Wet weather is also a threat to children playing on wooden structures.
-Most woods are treated and do not wear terribly fast, but with enough rain, wooden playgrounds can become slippery and dangerous for children to be on.
+Most woods are treated and do not wear out terribly quickly, but with enough rain, wooden playgrounds can become slippery and dangerous for children.